Video Calls: Look Confident with These Tips

 Looking good during these meetings also means sounding great, too.
 If you know you’ll be spending a significant chunk of time speaking, it pays to prepare your throat beforehand.
 Drink water and place it near you so you can grab it quickly in between speaking.

 Do a Test Run

 Take the time before your scheduled video call to check whether everything’s set on your end.
 It only takes a few minutes to see whether the lighting is good, or that your microphone is working properly.
 Adjust your framing and make sure that you’re clearly seen in the video.

 Another thing that you should do, which may seem insignificant, is to wipe your camera so you don’t look blurred or smudgy.
 It seems simple, but really, how many times have you cleaned your webcam or laptop camera?

 Treat work video calls like you would a regular in-person, face-to-face meeting.
-Make yourself look professional and presentable, so that people will take you seriously.
-Follow these tips and share it with your co-workers, too!
+Make yourself look professional and presentable so that people will take you seriously.
+Follow these tips and share them with your co-workers, too!